 We have already seen how to log in directly into Windows without entering a password.
 Today in this article, I’m going to share with you the option that is sometimes pretty helpful.
-Actually whenever we get to Sleep Mode in Windows 11/10/8/7, and when we ‘come back to wake up the computer’, it asks us for the password.
+Actually, whenever we enter Sleep Mode in Windows 11/10 and then wake up the computer, it asks us for the password.

 Log into Windows automatically after exiting Sleep